 Due to the mass production of the modern printer and the very low purchase prices (typically $50 - $150) they have become a throw away device.
 Several years ago you could buy a printer and expect it to last at least 5 years.
 Nowadays, realistically if you get a good 2 years out of your printer then you have done well.
 The printheads are no longer made to last and more often than not are the first component to fail rendering the printer useless.
 Manufacturers are quick to place the blame on generic cartridges however in reality this has absolutley nothing to do with the longevity of the print head.
 The only exception to this is consumers who use very low grade compatibles where the ink is of a poor consistency and it dries in the print head and is very difficult to remove.

 As a general rule most companies will honour the printer warranty when generic inks are used however your'e always going to get the odd technician who is anti compatibles and will try to blame the inks for the failure.
 Finally it's like most things in life, "you get what you pay for".
 If you buy a $3-00 generic cartridge then dont expect the company you purchased it from to offer you any back up should your printer die.
 If you purchase a quality non genuine cartridge from a well known company (with a phone number and email address) then you should expect full support should anything go wrong due to a faulty product.
-For the best deals on compatible ink cartridges in New Zealand go to Discount Printer Cartridges and checkout their super low prices.
+For the best deals on compatible ink cartridges in New Zealand go to Affordable Ink and checkout their super low prices.